EtienneMueller/razer-blade-data-science/README.md

 glxinfo | grep vendor
 ```

-In some cases Ubuntu switched back to Wayland for the desktop, which is not supported by Nvidia, so it would always rely on the Intel GPU.
+_For Ubuntu 21.04:_ In some cases Ubuntu switched back to Wayland for the desktop, which is not supported by Nvidia, so it would always rely on the Intel GPU.
 To always use Xorg uncomment the line:

 ```markdown
 sudo nano /etc/gdm3/custom.conf